Once you have made it through the sinkhole claim process and your insurance company has approved your claim, the repair process starts.

 - How disruptive will this be to my life?

-- Will my condo or apartment unit retain its value after the repairs are done?
+- Will my property retain its value after the repairs are done?

-- How do I ensure that my family is safe during the process?
+- How do I ensure that my tenants are safe during the process?

 - How long will this take?

 - What should I expect?

 It will be your responsibility to get bids from sinkhole repair companies, as well as cosmetic repair contractors.
 The sinkhole repair company must be a state licensed, certified geotechnical or structural engineer.
 Your insurance company may recommend some.

 As sinkhole claims rise all over the state of Florida, and insurance companies continue to change the way they handle them, property owners have more and more questions about them.

 Questions to ask a sinkhole repair company